kinleyrabgay/Machine-learning/cognitive_impairment/README.md

 This repository contains scripts for Cognitive Impairment prediction using Random Forest and Logistic Regression models.

+## Description

+- **Random Forest Model**: This model utilizes the Random Forest algorithm to predict Cognitive Impairment based on the provided data.
+It's suitable for complex data and can provide accurate predictions.

+- **Logistic Regression Model**: The Logistic Regression model is used to predict Cognitive Impairment by modeling the relationship between the target variable and predictor variables.
+It's a simple yet effective method for classification tasks.

 ## Usage

 1. First, run the main script to preprocess the data and for data visualization: